brabli/shell-scripts/README.md

+# ARCHIVED as of 22/04/2025
+Scripts will be managed from my [dotfiles](https://github.com/brabli/dotfiles) repo from now on.

 # Bradley's Scripts

 Here are some of my personal scripts.
 Some of them are very specific to me, others are general utilities that could be of use to anyone.